-We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of £29,000, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to the Audit Committee all audit differences in excess of £0.07m (2019: £0.03m), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+The change in the reporting threshold has been made following our reassessment of what matters require communicating.
 We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.

-7. An overview of the scope of our audit
+7 An overview of the scope of our audit